Banking Deserts Dashboard

 We calculate the desert status of census tracts using bank branch locations from S&P Global Market Intelligence SNL US Bank Branch Data Set (“S&P SNL branch data”).
 The sample of branches used are inclusive of brick-and-mortar, non-in-store, full service, and retail branches.
 We include all types of banks and credit unions, but not Community Development Financial Institutions (CDFIs).

-We also make additional data-cleaning decisions in constructing the sample of bank branches.
-First, we remove cases where the branch status is “closed” but the closed date is missing.
-We also remove cases where the branch status is “active,” but the closed date is populated.
 Second, we identify a small sample of branches likely to be duplicated (3%).
 These are cases in which the institution company name, first address line, and city are the same as one or more other observations with overlapping open/closed dates.
-We then decide which observation is most likely accurate within each group of duplicates through a series of decisions that lead us to drop about half of the 3 percent of observations identified as duplicates.
+We then decide which observation is most likely accurate within each group of duplicates through a series of decisions that lead us to drop about half of the 3% of observations identified as duplicates.

-Finally, while approximately 15 percent of the remaining observations are missing open dates, we include those observations to avoid overestimating the number of banking deserts.
-A cross-examination of Summary of Deposits (SOD) data from the Federal Deposit Insurance Corporation, the main data source used to construct the non-credit union portion of the S&P SNL branch data, revealed that 99.4 percent of bank branch cases with missing open dates that we identify as having stayed open at the end of 2019 were identified and active in the SOD data as of June 2019.
+Finally, while approximately 15% of the remaining observations are missing open dates, we include those observations to avoid overestimating the number of banking deserts.
+A cross-examination of Summary of Deposits (SOD) data from the Federal Deposit Insurance Corporation, the main data source used to construct the non-credit union portion of the S&P SNL branch data, revealed that 99.4% of bank branch cases with missing open dates that we identify as having stayed open at the end of 2019 were identified and active in the SOD data as of June 2019.
 Thus, we assume with great confidence that these branches were open in 2019.

 We use the latitude and longitude of bank branches in the S&P SNL branch data to geocode each branch to 2020 census tracts.
 We use the 2016–2020 American Community Survey (ACS) data and 2022 FFIEC Census Flat File for relevant census data, US Census TIGER/Line Shapefiles for geographic boundary computations, US Census 2023 delineation files for principal cities of metropolitan statistical areas, and the Missouri Census Data Center’s 2022 Geocorr application for data on population-based tract centroids and areal overlap between tracts and principal city boundaries.